 How and when to appeal against Examiner’s decision of rejection?

-a written appeal to the JPO within three months (for domestic) or four months (for foreign) from a date of a transmittal of Examiner’s decision of rejection.
-The written appeal must contain names and domiciles/residences of an appellant and a representative, a case identification, and a purport and reasons of the appeal.
-The reasons of the appeal can be complemented afterward.
+A written appeal to the JPO within three months (for domestic resident) or four months (for overseas resident) from the date of transmittal of Examiner’s decision of rejection.
+The written appeal must contain the object and grounds of the appeal.
+The grounds of the appeal can be complemented afterward.

 Can a set of claims, a specification or drawings be amended when filing an appeal against Examiner’s decision of rejection?
 If yes, are there any requirements upon amendments?